bumble-bee-chuna/bumble-bee-chuna.github.io/about.md

 	<dt>Funding</dt>
 	<dd>
-		<p>We are not a nonprofit organization; we are entirely community-funded.
-If you would like to support our work, you can make a one-time contribution through our <a href="https://buy.stripe.com/00g29O8BK8sK8Q8eUV" target="_blank">Stripe page</a> or become a monthly subscriber via <a href="http://paypal.me/callbubbie" target="_blank">PayPal</a>.
+		<p>We are proudly fiscally sponsored* by AWN (Autistic Women & Nonbinary Network).
+At the moment, we are entirely community-funded.
+If you would like to support our work, you can make a one-time or monthly contribution through<a href="hhttps://awnnetwork.org/call-bubbie/" target="_blank">our donation page</a>.
 Thank you for your generosity!</p>

+		<p><sub>*Note: "Fiscally sponsored" means AWN provides us with their 501c3 status in order for us to apply for grants as well as ensure donations are tax deductible.
+Call Bubbie's and AWN's budgets are not related whatsoever.</sub></p>

 	</dd>